 Tips To Avoid P0101 In The Future

-Dirt and build-up in your engine can cause a lot of problems, and the P0101 trouble code is among them.
-Check your air filter regularly, and make sure it’s installed correctly when you replace it.
+Dirt and build-up in your engine can cause many problems, and the P0101 trouble code is among them.
+Check your air filter regularly, and make sure it’s correctly installed when you replace it.
 Regular maintenance of your engine’s fluids, especially the oil, will also help keep your engine clean.

-This code can also be triggered by frayed wires.
+Frayed wires can also trigger this code.
 Make sure all the wires in your system are kept clear of ignition coils and other potential sources of damage.